CodeYourFuture/curriculum/common-content/en/module/induction/working-locally/index.md

 You'll need to clone **your fork** of the education blog repo.

-Follow through the steps in the video below.
+Follow through the steps in the video "How to clone a repository from GitHub to Visual Studio Code".

 ##### 🎗️ Reminder: